 Artificial Intelligence Is Coming Sooner Than You Might Think

-Not many healthcare professionals have expertise in computer science along with medical science knowledge.
+Not many healthcare providers employ professionals that have expertise in computer science along with medical science knowledge.
 That’s why they have to rely on third-party experts, such as consultants and healthcare software developers.
 The use of artificial intelligence in managing the revenue cycle will become increasingly important.

 COVID-19 Safety Measures Have Kept People Working From Home, Paving the Way for More AI Deployments

 The global coronavirus pandemic and ensuing COVID-19 infections put the world on lockdown.
 With so many people sheltering in place, businesses began to arrange work-from-home policies for the safety of all.

 To address this shift in work patterns, the Healthcare Financial Management Association recently conducted a survey of approximately 400 revenue cycle managers and chief financial officers working at hospitals and other United States health systems, as noted by Mobile Health News.